 A friend of mine says that every man who takes office in Washington either grows or swells; and when I give a man an office, I watch him carefully to see whether he is swelling or growing.

 Do you covet honor?
 You will never get it by serving yourself.
 Do you covet distinction?
 You will get it only as you serve mankind.
 Do not forget, then, as you walk these classic places, why you are here.
-You are not here merely to make a living.
+You are not here merely to prepare to make a living.
 You are here to enable the world to live more amply, with greater vision, and with a finer spirit of hope and achievement.
 You are here to enrich the world, and you impoverish yourself if you forget this errand.

 Woodrow Wilson (1856-1924) US President (1913-20), educator, political scientist